Skip to content

 Workfeed is a scheduling and time tracking tool with a modern interface and helpful automation tools.
 The auto-assign feature lets you create a new schedule with just a few clicks, and you can set rules for things like the minimum time between shifts and maximum work days in a row.
 Managers can also decide when and how employees can swap shifts and set availability.
 And the employee insights feature lets managers view sick days, shift drops, and retention rates.

 Overall, I was impressed with Workfeed's user-friendly interface.
-I personally wish there was more drag-and-drop functionality, but I did appreciate that you could view the schedule by not only role but time frame, which lets you ensure there's coverage throughout the day.
 Employees can clock in via app or terminal, and the group chat feature makes it easier to swap and pick up open shifts.

 While Workfeed's simple navigation and straightforward interface work well for smaller teams, I can see how it might become overwhelming for larger businesses.
 There are limited filter views on the scheduling page, so a larger number of shifts and roles could easily lead to a cluttered, confusing experience for managers.